docdoku/docdoku-plm-doc/app/_i18n/en/Documentation_dev.md

 * the responsible of the task has downloaded at least once an associated file
 * the document or the part is released (not checked out)

+By clicking on the "Signing up" link, you will be able to add a signature block.

 All the users who have subscribed to state change notification will be informed by email.

 #Check-out / Check-in